MatheusMG-repository/main/Data/modules/pf-content/README.md

 Websterguy, Noon, apetina, david (aka claudekennilol), moorepants, ACorania, Chris Sanders (Zarek#4201), McGreger

 Kingdom Building Rules:
 The content here was converted from a module designed by dllewell for Fantasy Grounds.
-Primary credit for the rules conversation goes to them.
+Primary credit for the rules converion goes to them.
 I converted and edited the base text rules to be usable and compatible with Foundry VTT.

+### Our Contributors for Traits (username followed by Discord handle, when different)
+* >.tre^2 -> .tre_
+* apetina
+* arriann2009
+* Brianthas
+* Chechu -> lecuay
+* CrayonBrain -> crayonbrain
+* Luxorshade -> luxorshade
+* Multiple Nerdgasms -> multiplenerdgasms
+* nerdcore777 -> nerdcore_777
+* Nevela -> nevela.

 ## Legal